CENDARI/documentation/source/admin/install/atom.rst

 E-Mail report
 ^^^^^^^^^^^^^^

-The script ``mail_report.php`` sends informartion on the current number of files in AtoM and the number of transfered files to CKAN.
+The script ``mail_report.php`` sends information on the current number of files in AtoM and the number of transferred files to CKAN.
 It is part of `atom2ckan`, thus simply fill in the settings to ``mail_report_config.php``.

 The following command should be executed by the ``www-data`` user periodically (weekly: Wednesday, 14:00), i.e. via cron